Simplon-hdf/concepteur-developpeur.com/convention-en.md

 ## For what usage ?

 It exists differents ways of writing code.
 In a way to uniform code between developpers, companies began to develop some conventions.
-This conventions are used by teams for making their code intelligible and readable for all.
+These conventions are used by teams for making their code intelligible and readable for all.

 Conventions covered differents domains: